bigpandaio/ansible-workshop/workshop/2_playbooks_per_host.md

       apt: update_cache=yes
 ```

-What we did here was allow the limit parameter to be passed, this ensures that even if this playbook is included and not ran directly, the limit will be respected.
+What we did here was allow the **limit** parameter to be passed, this ensures that even if this playbook is included and not ran directly, the **limit** will be respected.

-### Fine, we added one task, how will it look with hundreds?
+### Fine, we added one task, how will it look with hundreds of tasks?

 Well, we could add everything that has to do with **nginx** to the `web.yml` playbook, but that wouldn't be very elegant would it?